 So, what is prospecting in sales?
 And how you can optimize your prospective efforts?

 For those wondering what is prospecting in sales, it’s usually the first step in the sales process, which consists of identifying potential customers and reaching out.
 There are different approaches to sales prospecting depending on the size of your team, company, and industry.

-Let’s take a look at five traditional prospecting techniques and some ideas on how to optimize them.
+Let’s take a look at five traditional sales prospecting techniques and some best practices on how to prospect for sales.

 According to Entrepreneur.com, Jake Jorgovan, a creative strategist, was able to generate over $12,000 through cold email!

 We can attribute this success to Jorgovan’s use of personalization.
 He wrote and sent out each email with that one individual in mind, and he did not send an automated email that would make sense for everyone.

 Personalization conveys sincerity as opposed to a robotic, mass email message.
 Better yet, sales professionals that go one step further and incorporate a video into their emails tend to see an increase in their email response rate.
 Using a platform like Covideo doubles as a video and sales prospecting tool that makes recording and sending personalized videos easy and effective.